titouancreach/vuejs-redux/README.md

 ## Description

-Simple binding between Vue and Redux, allowing use of multiple stores.
+Flexible binding between Vue and Redux, allowing use of multiple stores.
 It works, in the same way, like render props does in React.
 It uses Scoped Slot - [read my article about it](https://medium.com/@titouan.creach_44544/emulate-render-props-in-vuejs-c14086dc8dfa).

 _Note:_